 What you'll learn in this pattern:

 Included are step-by-step graphics to help make the written directions easier to understand.
 There is a picture for almost every step.
 In this pattern you’ll learn how to add a magnetic snap, make a flap closure, create an interior slip pocket, assemble a handy zipper pocket, create darts to add shape and depth, and make an adjustable crossbody strap.
 Also included are many sewing techniques and tips to help you achieve a quality, finished project.
 The finished size is 11" wide, 10" high, and 3" deep.
-Also, I designed this bag so the Lucky Penny Wallet (my free wallet pattern) will fit perfectly inside.
+Also, I designed this bag so the Lucky Penny Wallet (my wallet pattern) will fit perfectly inside.